nurazur/TiNo/documentation.md

 `python tinocal_v009.py COM8 38400 -pwd -cp,receive_eeprom.cfg -ls -s -x -q`

-In this example tinocal connects to a TiNo board with COM8, 38400 Bd and processes the list of command line otions from left to right:
+In this example tinocal connects to a TiNo board with COM8, 38400 Bd and processes the list of command line options from left to right:
 1. `-pwd` sends the password that is provided in the source code of tinocal (can be changed by the user)
 2. `-cp,receive_eeprom.cfg` copy the content of the file `receive_eeprom.cfg` from PC to TiNo board.
-2. `-ls` list content of of the EEPROM.
+2. `-ls` list content of the EEPROM.
 3. `-s` calculate and save check checksum.
 4. `-x` leave calibration mode
 5. `-q` quit tinocal